Is Multilingual LLM Watermarking Truly Multilingual? Scaling Robustness to 100+ Languages via Back-Translation: Usage of AI Assistants

 \section{Usage of AI Assistants}

 For coding-related tasks, we relied on Claude 4.5 Sonnet and GitHub Copilot.
 We use GPT-5 and Claude for light editing (re-wording, grammar, proof-checking) to help writing the paper.
-For translation tasks in the experimental setting of \S\ref{subsec:steam_robustness}, we use DeepSeek-V3.2-Exp as the translation model.
+For translation tasks in the experimental setting of \S\ref{subsec:steam_robustness}, we use DeepSeek-V3.2-Exp and GPT-4o-mini as the translation models.